mtbsteve/3DR-Solo-GoPro-Hero-black-5-6-Control/README.md

 - The software  recognizes the camera model connected.
 - You can hot-swap between all registered Gopro cameras w/o restarting Solo
+- Voice output and text prompt on the connected camera model in Solex.
 - Gopro will automaticallly turn on when Solo is powered on if the camera is in sleep mode

 # 4. Exceptions and known limitations